-Payments for timeliness of appointments have been removed because SA Power Networks now has few direct appointments with customers, and those that are made are for long windows.
+Payments for timeliness of appointments have been removed because SA Power Networks now has few direct appointments with customers.

 Changes will not affect how quickly power is restored

 The redesigned GSL scheme will not affect how quickly SA Power Networks restores power.